deanOfWalls/alpine-linux-server-setup-and-config/ssl-certs.md

 Repeat this for `fileserver.deanwalls.com` in its own configuration file.

-### 4. Enable Auto-Renewal for SSL Certificates
+### 4. Set Up Auto-Renewal for SSL Certificates

 Certbot’s certificates expire every 90 days, so it’s important to set up automatic renewal.

 1. **Add a Cron Job for Renewal**:
-   - Edit the cron file:
+   - Open the crontab editor:
      ```sh
      crontab -e
      ```